 Each day in the U.S., an average of three college students die from suicide.
 That’s three extended families, three constellations of friends, and three campuses getting this terrible news each and every day.
 Most of those who die are suffering from depression when they kill themselves.

 Fortunately, all of us in the Loyola community can learn how best to protect ourselves and each other from depression and suicide.
 The Counseling Center is focused on getting the word out about these important issues.
 Our main goals are to help students to:

-Recognize the warning signs of depression and suicide.
+- Recognize the warning signs of depression and suicide and;

 Even when such signs are not evident, many suicidal people actually warn of their intention, but too often those around them dismiss the warnings or are not sure what to do about them.
 We offer information on how best to react if, for instance, you see a worrisome status update or hear a statement like, “It doesn’t matter anymore,” or “I wish I were dead.”